Rather than save all the notices and information (aka “housekeeping”) for the end of the panel discussion, why not pepper them throughout the panel?

 So, before we turn to our next area for discussion (turn to audience), I just want to make you aware of a really special event that’s taking place next month and that is blah blah.
 You can get tickets for it on the website and there will be an email sent out to remind you.
 (Turn to panelists.)
 Sounds good, doesn’t it?
 Okay, so let’s move on…”

-Thanks, Penny for this great tip to pepper notices in a panel discussion!
+Thanks, Penny for this great tip to pepper announcements in your panel discussion!